bagder/uncurled/project.md

 a level of healthy skepticism and questions, but if you are well-meaning and do good, you will find friends and get accepted quickly in most communities.
-There are virtually no existing Open Source project that will not welcome and celebrate new and fresh blood cortibuting in the project.
+There are virtually no existing Open Source project that will not welcome and celebrate new and fresh blood contributing to the project.

 Usually you get roles and responsibility over time by showing will and skill.
 Once you have proven yourself and the face that you stick around, you can